offbyone/goose/documentation/docs/guides/share-goose-sessions.md

         Open a new tab on your browser and paste the shared Agent URL into the address bar and press the **enter** key on your keyboard.
 The browser requests your permission to start a new Goose session with the shared components.

-        The new Goose session shows a set of actions that you can take as clickable buttons.
-As shown in the following image, the shared Agent is shown as an action that summarizes the purpose of the shared Agent.
-To activate the agent, review the summary and then select the action.
+        The new Goose session shows a set of activities that you can run.
+Any prompts that you give the Agent are processed in the context provided by the recipe created by the hosting user.

     </TabItem>